Why AI still can’t translate South African languages

 1. The data is thin and dusty

 AI is only as good as its library.
 For English, the AI has read almost everything ever written.
-For languages like Tshivenda or Xitsonga, the digital library is tiny.
+For all South African languages the digital library is tiny.
 Most of the data the AI "learns" from comes from old religious texts or formal government documents.
-This means the AI ends up sounding like a 1920s preacher or a bored civil servant rather than a real person living in 2026.
+This means the AI can end up mixing registers of a 1920s preacher and a 1980s civil servant rather than a real person living in 2026.

 2. Confident lying and "borrowed" words

-One of the biggest issues our team of first language translators sees is that AI hates to admit it is stuck.
-Instead of saying it does not know a word, it will simply borrow one from a "neighbouring" language.
-You might be looking for a Setswana translation and suddenly a random isiZulu word appears in the middle of the sentence.
-To the AI, it is all just "Southern African," but to a speaker, it is a glaring error that makes the whole text look unprofessional.
+AI hates to admit it is stuck.
+When it encounters a gap in its limited database, it "hallucinates."
+It will simply borrow a word from a "neighbouring" language to keep the sentence moving.
+You might ask for a Setswana translation and get a random isiZulu word in the middle of a sentence.
+To the AI, it is all just "Southern African," but to a speaker, it’s a glaring error that kills your credibility.

 Languages like isiZulu and isiXhosa are agglutinative.
 This is a fancy way of saying they build long words by sticking small parts together like Lego blocks.
 One single word in isiZulu can represent a whole sentence in English.
 AI models were mostly built for English, which uses lots of short, separate words.
 When AI tries to process our long word-chains, it often gets confused, loses the root meaning, and starts hallucinating.